ForceISM/Fortnite-external/README.md

-basic fortnite cheat with most of the features pasted
+basic fortnite cheat updated for new season

 # aimbot
   - enable aimbot